National Tree of India: Significance & Facts You Need to Know

 • Captivating mythological stories feature the Banyan tree prominently.

-• It symbolizes endurance, resilience, and interconnectedness of all life.
+• It symbolizes endurance, resilience, and the interconnectedness of all life.

 • In epic narratives, the Banyan tree stands as a testament to the complex and diverse traditions woven into Indian society.